 - *** Are there any limiting assumptions which might lead to interesting theoretical results?

-- ** One concern with proposals to train using loss functions that depend directly on parameters is that if we train a network to avoid carrying out any particular piece of cognition, that cognition will instead just be distributed across the network in a way that we can’t detect.
+- ** One concern with proposals to train using loss functions that depend directly on neural activations is that if we train a network to avoid carrying out any particular piece of cognition, that cognition will instead just be distributed across the network in a way that we can’t detect.
 Describe a toy example of a cognitive trait that we can currently detect automatically.
 Design an experiment to determine whether, after training to remove that trait, the network has learned to implement an equivalent trait in a less-easily-detectable way.

 - *** Rederive some of the proofs in the following papers.
 For b) and c), explain what assumptions are being made about the optimality of the agents involved, and how they might break down in practice: